ElfWebTeam/Hashmark-AI/README.md

 3. If new, MetaMask prompts for an HBAR payment to the treasury address.
 4. Server verifies the payment on-chain, re-hashes the uploaded file, and generates an AI summary + deterministic field extraction.
 5. Metadata (hash, filename, summary, extracted fields, timestamp) is stored immutably in HFS.
-6. A 1-of-1 HTS NFT is minted with metadata pointing to the HFS file.
-7. Server publishes a `hedger.notarized` event to HCS.
+6. Server publishes a `hedger.notarized` event to HCS.
-8. Agent subscriber picks up the event, runs extra checks, signs an attestation, stores it to HFS, and publishes a `hedger.attested` event.
+7. Agent subscriber picks up the event, runs extra checks, signs an attestation, stores it to HFS, and publishes a `hedger.attested` event.
-9. Both notarizations and attestations stream live to the frontend.
+8. Both notarizations and attestations stream live to the frontend.
-10. Anyone can verify a file by re-hashing and looking up its records.
+9. Anyone can verify a file by re-hashing and looking up its records.

 ---